 The Rough Collie

-Rough Collies are somewhat larger than Shelties, with males standing 22 to 26 inches tall and weighing 45 to 75 pounds.
+Rough Collies are somewhat larger than Shelties, with males standing 22-26 inches (56-66cm) at the shoulder and weighing 45-75 pounds (20-34kg).
 They have a more pointed face than their Sheltie cousins, but both share the same smallish eyes and attentive gaze.

-So, next time someone calls your Sheltie a mini Lassie you can set them straight!
-That's our a quick overview of the Sheltie family...
-Can you see where they get their devastating good looks? :)
+So next time someone calls your Sheltie a mini Lassie you can give them the whole backstory.